↑

 Keep your hands clean.
 Same reasons as above.
 All the work you did to purify your water can be in vain if you simply forgot to wash your hands after answering nature’s call.

 Follow the directions on your filter or purifier.
-Not all filters work the same.
+Not all water filters work the same.
 Some need to be replaced more often.
 Some need to be rinsed every so many gallons.
 So make sure you read and follow the directions so you know you’re treating your water correctly.

 Be mindful of where your toilet areas are.
 It seems obvious, but don’t forget to keep your toilet areas well away (and downstream) from any place you’re getting water.